alukosdev/ccsp/reference/glossary.md

 ## E

+==- Efficient Service Management
+Are we doing the right things properly and are we getting the benefits?
+Are we going about it in the most efficient manner to achieve the most benefits?
 ==- Elasticity
 The flexibility of allocating resources as needed for immediate usage, instead of purchasing resources according to other variables.
 ==- Enterprise Application